Kray-G/kinx/docs/index.md

 #### Basic Statement

-Declaration statement and expression statement is a basic statement of Kinx.
+A declaration and expression statement is a basic statement of Kinx.
 Some of expression rules will be described in `expression` section.
-`mixin` is a special declaration to include `Module` component.
-This statement will be described also in `Module` section again.

 *   [declaration](spec/statement/declaration.md)
 *   [enum](spec/statement/enum.md)